avinregmi/Panini_Tutorial/README.md

 - requirements.txt
 - main.py
 - Your saved model file.
-It could be named anything and the valied extensions are .plk or .pth
+It could be named anything and the valid extensions are .pkl or .pth
-- (Optional) You can also upload addiotioanl python .py classes or helper files such as .csv .txt files.
+- (Optional) You can also upload additional python .py files or helper files such as .csv .txt

 ## What is main.py?

 main.py is the first python file that gets executed in the container.
-It needs to have a function called             predict inside the main.py which gets executed when you call your API to make predictions.
+It needs to have a function called             predict inside of it which gets executed when you call your API to make predictions.
 It also takes a single argument which is the data send for prediction.
 Forward pass of the data will be performed here and the return value from predict function will be send back to the user.

 predict(input_from_client):